-§77.
+§37:77.
 Firm permits to practice; attest experience; peer review

 A. The board shall grant or renew permits to practice as a CPA firm to entities that make application and demonstrate their qualifications in accordance with this Section or to CPA firms originally licensed in another state that establish an office in this state.
-A firm must hold a permit issued pursuant to this Section in order to provide attest services or to use the title "CPA", "CPAs", "CPA firm" or "firm of Certified Public Accountants".
+Any firm which has or establishes an office or a place of business in Louisiana from which to offer or perform professional services must hold a permit issued pursuant to this Section in order to provide attest services or to use the title "CPA", "CPAs", "CPA firm" or "firm of Certified Public Accountants".
+A CPA firm that does not have an office or a place of business in Louisiana shall apply for and hold a permit issued pursuant to this Part in accordance with rules promulgated by the board.